You are on our United Kingdom site

 It will be interesting to see what the threshold will be for being a low hours worker, as some employers may try to bypass these complicated laws and just set minimum contractual hours above that threshold if they aren’t set too high – although such employers may be caught by the new anti-avoidance provisions.
 Even if not – this might not be workable for all businesses.

 Further, as the obligation to monitor working time and make guaranteed hours offers is an ongoing one, this will likely be a compliance headache for smaller businesses and for certain sectors such as retail and hospitality that may rely on zero-hour contracts to fill seasonal resourcing gaps.
-Employers will be watching to see what, if any, concessions the Government makes in respect of seasonal workers.

 Notification of shifts